 Highlights: Burren Center, Ailwee Caves, Caherconnell Stone Fort, Lemenagh Castle, and Poulnabrone Dolmen.

-The Cliffs of Moher are a must-see experience in Ireland and I’m sure you won’t regret visiting them!
+So, the Cliffs of Moher are a must-see experience in Ireland and we are sure you won’t regret visiting them!